ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 To demonstrate the SAP integration with a well-known, less complex and repeatable data model, the SAP SFlight sample application was selected.
 Further information about the SAP SFlight sample application can be found [here](https://help.sap.com/doc/saphelp_nw70/7.0.31/en-US/cf/21f304446011d189700000e8322d00/content.htm?no_cache=true).

-The motivation for creating this E2E scenario is to demonstrate, how SAP ERP data is practically processed inside the Data-Warehouse(DWH) management components and services of Azure Synapse.
+The motivation for creating this E2E scenario is to demonstrate, how SAP ERP data is practically processed using the Data-Warehouse(DWH) management components and services of Azure Synapse.
-This documentation is work in progress and current plan is to continuously extend the scenarios and documentation.
+This documentation is work in progress and the current plan is to continuously extend the scenarios and documentation.

 The current backlog:
  * Automated deployment of the scenarios